 1. Create workplace inclusivity

-Simply put, we need to diversify our team, create inclusivity and hire more Black and non- black POC.
+Simply put, we need to diversify our team, create inclusivity and hire more Black and non-Black POC.
 We do not currently employ any full-time Black employees.
-We must work harder to attract more BAME candidates, diversify the channels we use to advertise the full time and part-time roles and create more opportunities with our business.
+We must work harder to attract more candidates who are Black and non-Black POC, diversify the channels we use to advertise the full time and part-time roles and create more opportunities with our business.